 The Property Manager allows you to edit the properties of an object, such as a contour map or axis.
 The Property Manager contains a list of all properties for the selected object.
 The Property Manager can be left open so that the properties of the selected object are always visible.
+When the Property Manager is hidden or closed, double-clicking on an object opens the Property Manager with the properties for the selected object displayed.
+Information about the object properties is located in the online help.

-Features with multiple options appear with a \textcircled or \boxdot to the left of the name.
-To expand a section, click on the \boxdot .
-To collapse the section, click on the \boxdot .
+Features with multiple options appear with a 1 or $\boxdot$ to the left of the name.
+Click on the H or $\boxdot$ to expand or collapse the list.
 For example, click on a contour layer to select it.
 In the Property Manager, click on the Levels tab.
-Click the \boxdot next to Filled Contours and you see three options: Fill contours, Fill colors, and
+Click the H next to Filled Contours and you see three options: Fill contours, Fill colors, and Color scale.

-Color scale.

-To change a property in the Property Manager, click on the property's value next to the property name.
-Select a new property from the pop up box, scroll to a new number using the buttons, select a new value using the , select a new value from the drop-down list or palette, or type a property value.
+To change a property, click on the property's value next to the property name.
+Select a new property from the pop up box, scroll to a new number using the buttons, select a new value using the \\\\\, select a new value from the drop-down list or palette, or type a property value.
 For example, a polyline has a Line page that contains a Line Properties section which contains Style, Color, Opacity, and Width properties.
 Changing the Color requires clicking on the current color and selecting a new color from the color palette.
-Changing the Width requires highlighting the current width and typing a new number or scrolling to a new number.
 Changing the Opacity requires highlighting the existing percentage and typing a new number or clicking on the slider bar and dragging it to a new value.

 You can modify more than one object at a time.
 Only shared properties are editable when multiple objects are selected.
 For example, you can left-click on a polyline in the Object Manager.
 Hold the CTRL key and click on a polygon.
 You can then change the line properties of both objects at the same time.
-Fill properties, which are available if only a polygon was selected, are not available as the polyline does not have fill properties.
+Fill properties, which are available if only a polygon was selected, are not available as the polyline does not have fil properties of both objects at the same time.
+Fill properties, which are available if only a polygon was calented are not available as the polyline does not have fill properties.